 Unique Problem to Turkey

-One thing most foreigners don't know about Turkish clubs is that they are not exclusively football clubs, but rather they are sports clubs.
+Most foreigners don't know about Turkish clubs because they are not exclusively football clubs, but instead, they are sports clubs.

-The three biggest clubs in Turkey (Galatasaray, Fenerbahce, and Beskitas) also compete in various other sports, such as basketball, volleyball, and athletics.
+The three most prominent clubs in Turkey (Galatasaray, Fenerbahce, and Besiktas) also compete in various other sports, such as basketball, volleyball, and athletics.

-These other sports branches on there own don't make enough in terms of revenue to sport themselves.
-This means that the clubs have to fund the various branches with their earnings from football.
+These other sports branches on their own don't make enough revenue to sport themselves, and this means that the clubs have to fund the various branches with their earnings from football.

 UEFA Financial Fair Play (FFP) Rule

-Due to UEFA's Financial Fair Play (FFP) rules, all clubs have no choice but to make improvements.
+Due to UEFA's Financial Fair Play (FFP) rules, all clubs have no choice but to improve.
 Otherwise, they risk fines and even bans from all UEFA competitions.

-UEFA competitions, specifically the UEFA Champions League, offers the clubs a major revenue source.
+UEFA competitions, specifically the UEFA Champions League, offers the clubs a significant revenue source.
 Once qualified, a club could expect a minimum of 20-30 million Euros of revenue from the competition.
-Any ban from the competition will likely lead to the worsting of a clubs financial problems.
+Any ban from the competition will likely lead to the worsting of a club's financial problems.